NVIDIA/NVFlare/docs/getting_started.rst

 use a similar installation to simplify transitioning between a bare metal and containerized environment.

+To get started with a containerized deployment, you will first need to install a supported container runtime and the NVIDIA Container Toolkit to enable support for GPUs.
+System requirements and instructions for this can be found in the `NVIDIA Container Toolkit Install Guide <https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html>`.

 A simple Dockerfile is used to capture the base requirements and dependencies.
 In this case, we're building an environment that will support PyTorch-based workflows, in particular the `Hello PyTorch with Tensorboard Streaming <https://github.com/NVIDIA/NVFlare/tree/main/examples/hello-pt-tb>`_